 Points to Emphasize

 Think about when you applied for this position.
-What was the deciding factor in that choice Use this in your response.
+What was the deciding factor in that choice?
+Use the factor in your response.

 - Focus on your professional goals and align them with the company.